Technion-Central-Library-IS-Team/print-in-libstick/README.md

 2. Enter your LIBstick **valid** account URL (e.g. https://libraries.technion.ac.il/technion-libstick/):
 ![Config Screen](https://github.com/Technion-Central-Library-IS-Team/print-in-libstick/blob/master/cloudapp/src/assets/config_screen.png)

-3. Click **SAVE** redirect automatically to the main screen of the app.
+3. Clicking the **SAVE** button redirect you automatically to the main screen of the app.

 **Note: The configuration will apply to the entire institute**

 # Daily use
 When entering relevant screens in Alma the Print in LIBstick button is enabled:
 ![Print in LIBstick button is enabled](https://github.com/Technion-Central-Library-IS-Team/print-in-libstick/blob/master/cloudapp/src/assets/Print_in_LIBstick_button_is_enabled.png)
 After clicking the button your LIBstick account will open in a new tab with the relevant label:

 ![Label in LIBstick](https://github.com/Technion-Central-Library-IS-Team/print-in-libstick/blob/master/cloudapp/src/assets/Label_in_LIBstick.png)

-From now on, you can send more and more barcodes and generate labels in LIBstick
+From now on, you can send more and more barcodes and generate labels in LIBstick:

 ![Sent to LIBstick message](https://github.com/Technion-Central-Library-IS-Team/print-in-libstick/blob/master/cloudapp/src/assets/Barcode_sent_to_LIBstick_message.png)